shaiggon/fix-reaper-paths/README.md

 my new computer.
 Most likely you should not use the software as is, but feel free to use it as a starting point if you happen to have the same problem I'm having.
 Always make a backup of your project root before running.

-## TODO

-I have a bunch of projects where I use a VST sampler called "shortcircuit".
-The settings for each of the VST are encoded in base64.
-Luckily most of shortcircuits settings are in xml and not in some incomprehensible binary format.
-This allows me to read each setting, search and replace the paths I want and encode the resulting bytes back to base64 format.
+I have a bunch of projects where I use a VST sampler called [Shortcircuit](https://vemberaudio.se/shortcircuit/).
+The settings for each of the VSTs are encoded in base64.
+If you don't use such a sampler you can in the configuration file set `"vsts_to_fix = []"`.

-This could be done for other VSTs as well as long as they use a comprehensible format for their settings.

-Figured the format out :)
+The script is not